Wednesday 20 September 1939

 German Navy: The heavy cruiser Blücher is commissioned.

 Resistance: A revolt breaks out in the former Czechoslovakia (now incorporated into the Greater German Reich).

 Peace Negotiations: The British and French categorically reject the peace offering by Hitler made in Danzig.

 British Politics: The Labour Party attacks the Conservative government of Neville Chamberlain in the House of Commons for the conduct of the war.

 Czechoslovakia: the revolt in the former Czechoslovakia continues.
-The Nazis are applying their usual measures to suppress it.
+The Germans are applying their usual measures to suppress it.